Midas847/EcommerceApp/README.md

 - User authentication is done using JWT.
 - Once we have added products to the cart, we can checkout using Stripe. (see credentials below)
 - The Store also has an admin dashboard that only an admin account has access to.
 This dashboard can be used to add/edit or delete products on the store. (see credentials below)
+- Analysis of sales and user activity of previous months can be tracked in the admin app.

 ### Credentials for testing